 Airflow

 The Core 600S has a rectangular shape with slightly rounded edges.
 It consists of two parts, a lower part containing the filter and an upper part containing the motor, the air quality sensor, and the control panel.
-The device draws air through openings in the lower half, which are arranged on all sides.
-The air is then filtered and exits through the grilles on the upper side.

 Size and Dimensions